-address the impact of gender-based violence from a feminist, trauma informed, woman centered, strengths-based lens serving women and self-identified women who are transgendered
+address the impact of gender-based violence from a feminist, trauma informed, woman centered, strengths-based lens serving women and trans women

 remain a valued stakeholder in our community's coordinated social response to reduce violence against women

 promote community inclusion through grassroots social action to increase Community's understanding of Itself as an integral partner in reducing gender-based violence

 embrace the growing global movement of allied men as a vital resource for reducing and eliminating all forms of violence against women and young girls

 We recognize the need for outreach services for women entrenched in survival sex trade, for women at risk of human trafficking, and youth at risk of sexual exploitation.

 We recognize the value of a drop-in woman-centered service that meets the need in the moment women express a need for support and safety.
 Drop-in support reduces barriers to service by eliminating wait lists.

-to preserve the dignity and value of women and self-identified women who are transgendered by providing services grounded in feminist theory and cultural competence addressing gender-based violence and its impact on women, youth and families in the Cowichan Valley
+to preserve the dignity of self-identified women and restore survivor's self-worth by providing trauma-informed services grounded in feminist theory and cultural competence addressing gender-based violence and its impact on women, youth and families in the Cowichan Valley